cockroachlabs/cockroachdb-runbook-template/routine-maintenance/node-remove.md

 ### Node Decommission Implementation Highlights

 - To maintain the designed replication factor (RF) at all times during node decommission, a new replica for each range on a decommissioning node is added to some other node in the cluster via a raft snapshot.
-- Each node (store) can sends only 1 snapshot at a time.
+- Each node (store) sends only 1 snapshot at a time.
 - Range replica snapshots are sent by nodes that are range's leaseholders.
 - The decommissioning node will have a longer queue of snapshot work than other nodes.
 This is because each non-decommissioning node in the cluster will have to send snapshots for the subset of its leaseholders that have a replica on the decommissioning node, but the decommissioning node will always have to send snapshots for *all* of its leaseholders.